Why Stability After Burnout Is Not a Step Back

 After burnout or periods of intense pressure, stability can feel uncomfortable.

-In a culture that constantly celebrates growth and acceleration, slowing down often feels like failure.
+In a culture that celebrates growth and acceleration, slowing down often feels like failure.

 But stability after burnout is not a step backward.

-For many people, stability is the phase where real recovery and sustainable growth begin.
+It is often the phase where real recovery — and sustainable growth — begin.

 Why Stability Can Feel Like Falling Behind